pojntfx/networked-linux-memsync/docs/notes.md

   - Commonly used in applications like databases
   - Is a "power tool", needs to be used carefully and intentionally
 - Functionality
-  - Establishes direct link (memory mapping) between a file and a memory region
+  - Establishes direct link (memory mapping) between a file and a memory region[@choi2017mmap]
   - When the system reads from the mapped memory region, it reads from the file directly and vice versa
   - Reduces overhead since no or less context switches are needed
 - Benefits:
   - Enables zero-copy operations: Data can be accessed directly as though it were in memory, without having to copy it from disk first
-  - Can be used to share memory between processes without having to go through the kernel with syscalls
+  - Can be used to share memory between processes without having to go through the kernel with syscalls[@stevens2000advanced]
 - Drawback: Bypasses the file system cache, which can lead to stale data if multiple processes read/write at the same time

 ### `inotify`

-- Event-driven notification system of the Linux kernel
+- Event-driven notification system of the Linux kernel[@prokop2010inotify]
 - Monitors file system for events (i.e. modifications, access etc.)
 - Uses a watch feature for monitoring specific events, e.g. only watching writes
 - Reduces overhead and ressource use compared to polling